BoubacarDiene/NetworkService/README.md

 make && make install
 ```

 **Note:** You can add ```-DCONFIG_LOADER=fake``` to CMake options if you want to use the fake version of the config loader.
-I added it to develop the software without caring about how the configuration will be provided to the service (JSON, YAML, SQL, etc.).
+I added it to develop the software without worrying about how the configuration would be provided to the service (JSON, YAML, SQL, XML, etc.).

 #### Run unit tests
 ```